therahulprasad/blitz/readme.md

-# GCM worker for RabbitMQ #
+# blitz #
+__v0.1__

-This program can run a set of workers to send GCM messages parallely.
+This program can run a set of workers to send GCM messages concurrently.
 It reads messages from RabbitMQ and process it.

+Blitz uses go's concurrency model to dispatch GCM and APN messages with high throughput.
+It uses rabbitMq as message queue to fetch notification data to be sent.
 Message should be a json of following format.
      {
          "Token": "xxxxxx",
          "Body" : {
              // Json body to be sent as notification
          }
      }

+## Dependencies ##
+1. Rabbit MQ
+1. MySql (optional) for updating status of GCM/apn token

 ## How to use ##